zarstensen/obsidian-latex-math/docs/CONTRIBUTING.md

 ### Code Quality

-This project uses [ruff](https://docs.astral.sh/ruff/) for performing some basic code quality checks.
+This project uses [ruff](https://docs.astral.sh/ruff/) for basic code quality checks.

 Currently, only checks for redundant whitespace are included.

 Use `ruff check` for a status report on code quality issues.

-Use `ruff check --fix --preview` for automatically fixing code quality issues.
+Use `ruff check --fix --preview` to automatically fix code quality issues.

 ## Developing